The Ultimate List of Podcast Statistics for 2023

 While it might be expensive, the good news is that podcasting offers a very targeted way of reaching your listenership.

 It’s essential to remember that the price per ad slot varies based on how many people listen to a show and the advertiser’s ad revenue value.

-11. As much as 32% of all marketers find advertising on podcasts works and delivers the expected results.
+11. As much as 32% of all marketers find podcast advertising works and delivers the expected results.

 Podcasting is no longer just for tech companies targeting geeky audiences.

-Today, there are firms in all industries (including entertainment and finance) which get good returns through podcast advertising.
+Today, firms in all industries (including entertainment and finance) get good returns through podcast advertising.

-In fact, as much as 32% of marketers do see the value in advertising on podcasts.
+As much as 32% of marketers see the value in podcast advertising.